jekyll/jekyll/site/_posts/2012-07-01-migrations.md

 <div class="note warning">
   <h5>Warning: Drupal Version Compatibility</h5>
-  <p>This migrator was written for Drupal 6.1 and may not work as expected on
+  <p>This migrator was written for Drupal 6.1 and may not work as expected with
-  future versions of Drupal.
+  newer versions of Drupal.
 Please update it and send us a pull request if necessary.</p>
 </div>